1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

 Unit 3.4 Rise of Military Dictatorship in One Country ID Terms

 1. Christian Democratic Party (PDC):
      - It was a moderate party, betwen the communist left and captalist right.
+Both sides hated it.(left say it's slowing progress, right say it encouraging revoltuionary changes)
 2. Eduardo Frei:
-     - Frei
-     - s demoemtic fpolicy included labour reforms, but his rule was plagued by miner s
+     - Frei' s demoemtic fpolicy included labour reforms, but his rule was plagued by miner strikess and education strikes.
 3. Popular Unity/Unidad Popular (UP):

 4. Mother Centers:
+     - Women's orginizsations in chi
 5. Chileanization:

 6. World Bank: